ntop/ntopng/doc/src/historical_flows.rst

 .. warning::

-  nIndex is only available for x86_64 architectures.
-ARM is not supported.
+  nIndex is only available on Linux/x86_64 architectures.

 The rest of this page documents the use of nIndex as flows storage.